Master in Cyber Security

 Master in Cyber Security – Program Curriculum

-To successfully accomplish this Master and to earn the official American MS (Master in Cyber Security) degree, you must gain a total of 39 credit hours by taking 13 courses altogether.
-These include 6 core courses as well as 5 elective courses and 2 capstone courses.
+To successfully accomplish this Master and to earn the official American MS (Master in Cyber Security) degree, you must gain a total of 36 credit hours by taking 12 courses altogether.
+These include 7 core courses and 5 elective courses.
 Each course gives you 3 credit hours and spans 9 weeks.
 Per week you should count on approx. 20 hours of self study, including the online sessions.

 - Introduction to Cyber Security